Elwood

 Elwood has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of eleven projects that are expected to impact the area.
-Notable projects include the St Kilda Marina Project, Elwood Main Drain Duplication Project, 97 Alma Road by Neometro, and Elwood Foreshore Precinct Masterplan.
-The following list details those projects likely to be most relevant.
+The performance of an area can be significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 11 projects that are expected to impact the area.
+Notable among these are the St Kilda Marina Project, Elwood Main Drain Duplication Project, the development at 97 Alma Road by Neometro, and the Elwood Foreshore Precinct Masterplan.
+The following list details those projects considered most relevant:.

 Professional plan users can use the search below to filter and access additional projects.